Would you be kind enough to tell me whether I am right with my interpretation of the expressions in bold in the following sentences?

 “I did, and she was duly impressed.”

-duly impressed = as greatly impressed as was expected=in a fitting manner
+duly impressed = as greatly impressed as was expected

-Something went wrong with his holiday and he had to stay in Varna.
+Something went wrong with his holiday and he stayed in Varna.

-went wrong = turned oiu wrong, failed to function= failed to materialize as planned
+went wrong = turned oiu wrong, failed to function

 Jenny, isn’t it time you kissed your mother good night and went to bed?